Ralfedwarddavid/PUBG-Game-Prediction/README.md

 # Data Wrangling
 Key steps involved in data wrangling:

-Removing irrelevant columns
+1.Removing irrelevant columns.
-Handling missing data (imputation or removal)
+2.Handling missing data (imputation or removal).
-Encoding categorical features (using one-hot encoding or other techniques) Splitting data into training and test sets
+3.Encoding categorical features (using one-hot encoding or other techniques).
+4.Splitting data into training and test sets

 # Feature Engineering
 In this step, new features were created and existing features were transformed to make them more useful for the model.
 Examples include:

-Normalization of features for better model performance.
+1.Normalization of features for better model performance.
-Feature combinations such as total kills from various weapons.
+2.Feature combinations such as total kills from various weapons.
-Removing unnecessary features to reduce model complexity.
+3.Removing unnecessary features to reduce model complexity.

 # Installation
 To run this project, you'll need to install the following dependencies: